kphillpotts/TenThingsXamarin/README.md

 * [**Hosting your own Nuget Feeds**](http://docs.nuget.org/create/hosting-your-own-nuget-feeds) - Sometimes its useful to have an "internal" set of components you want to use within your company.
 So why not host your own.

-* [**IOC Containers iwth Xamarin**](http://arteksoftware.com/ioc-containers-with-xamarin/) - Rob Gibbens shows some code of how to integrate some of the most popular IOC Containers.
+* [**IOC Containers with Xamarin**](http://arteksoftware.com/ioc-containers-with-xamarin/) - Rob Gibbens shows some code of how to integrate some of the most popular IOC Containers.

 ### Components